SynergyKit/letschat-android/README.md

 You can read whole article at xxxx.

 # License
-LetChat application is available under the Apache 2.0 license.
+LetsChat application is available under the Apache 2.0 license.
 See the LICENSE file for more info.